DigixGlobal/governance-ui-components/README.md

 - Run `npm install` on `governance-ui`.
 - In `governance-ui`, run `npm run start`.
 This will start the app in development mode.
 - App can be viewed in https://localhost:3000/#/
-  - [HACK] If the page does not load and you encounter an error with `EventEmitter3` in the console logs, edit `governance-ui-components/node_modules/subscriptions-transport-ws/dist/client.js` and change line 43 to `this.eventEmitter = new eventemitter3_1();`.
+  - **[HACK]** If the page does not load and you encounter an error with `EventEmitter3` in the console logs, edit `governance-ui-components/node_modules/subscriptions-transport-ws/dist/client.js` and change line 43 to `this.eventEmitter = new eventemitter3_1();`.
 This is an issue with peer dependencies for npm packages; will fix soon but do this for now to make it work.
+[Ref](https://github.com/apollographql/subscriptions-transport-ws/issues/267)
 - Check that the page loads fine before proceeding to the next steps.

 ## Testing